ViolaCello/careers-code-challenges-best-practices/README.md

 - making sure you understand the instructions and requirements
 - knowing the deadline
 - clarifying any questions you have regarding the technology, functionality, features, etc.

-- being aware of any communication delays (e.g. if you send an email on a weekend, you may not get an answer back until the next workday)
+**Be aware of any communication delays (e.g. if you send an email on a weekend, you may not get an answer back until the next workday)**
--

 Remember to keep it simple!

 Try not to waste time making things too “fancy” - or risk not meeting the deadline because you want to add to the solution.
 It can be easy to spend more time on the challenge than is necessary to pass the round, and you may be doing more harm than good.

 Our advice?
 Complete the challenge as if it were a real client assignment, not a competition.
 The team might be asking themselves: "Would I be happy to build upon this code myself?” or “Would it be relatively straight-forward to pair with someone on this code?"

 ## Deadlines